-- (a) Except as otherwise provided in this Article (including Section (b), below), overtime hours worked in excess of eight (8) hours per day or forty (40) hours per week shall be paid in cash or compensatory time off at the discretion of the employer, at the rate of one and one-half (1-1/2) times the employee's regular hourly rate. - (b) Overtime and holiday compensation time shall not be pyramided. - (c) The Department will endeavor to afford Lieutenants the opportunity to utilize compensatory time off within a reasonable time after it accrues.
+(a) Except as otherwise provided in this Article (including Section (b), below), overtime hours worked in excess of eight (8) hours per day or forty (40) hours per week shall be paid in cash or compensatory time off at the discretion of the employer, at the rate of one and one-half (1-1/2) times the employee's regular hourly rate.

+(b) Overtime and holiday compensation time shall not be pyramided.

+(c) The Department will endeavor to afford Lieutenants the opportunity to utilize compensatory time off within a reasonable time after it accrues.
 At the end of the accrual year, Year "A" any unused compensatory time off may be carried over until the end of Year "B", but not thereafter.
 Year "A" is defined as the first full pay period in July through the pay period which includes June 30th.
 Year B is the same period the following year.
 Unused "Year A" compensatory time off which has not been used by the end of "Year B", through no fault of the employee, will be paid off in cash at the straight time rate of pay then prevailing.
-Except for mandatory compensatory time such as for overtime on a holiday worked or a floating holiday, any compensatory time balance on May 1 may, at the sole discretion of the appointing authority, be paid off in cash, in whole or in part, at the straight-time rate of pay then prevailing. - (d) The Exclusions From Overtime provisions of this Article shall apply to Lieutenants.
-In addition, time spent outside of the regularly scheduled workday or workweek on assignments such as Headquarters Duty Officer or Laboratory Duty Officer shall not be considered as hours worked unless the employee is required to perform actual work.
-Telephone or pager availability and telephone contact shall not be considered as time worked.
+Except for mandatory compensatory time such as for overtime on a holiday worked, any compensatory time balance at the end of the first full pay period following May 1 may, at the sole discretion of the appointing authority, be paid off in cash, in whole or in part, at the straight-time rate of pay then prevailing.